 Always carry a small first aid kit, we can’t stress this enough.
 Carry a scissor, band-aid, some ointments, and painkillers in this for starters.
 This kit will be your lifesaver during an emergency until you receive professional medical assistance.

 4. Importance of having an itinerary

 In the rush of time and the excitement of the destination itself, we tend to forget to make an itinerary.
 The itinerary is simply a compilation of what you intend to do in your journey and stay.
 This may sound boring and too organized and lacking that sense of spontaneity.
-However, you choice to have or not have an itinerary can make or break your trip.
+However, your choice to have or not have an itinerary can make or break your trip.
 Here’s why we think an itinerary is important:

-- Value for time- Getting lost in the beauty and splendor of where you are traveling to can cost you time to enjoy where you want to go.
+- Value for time- Getting lost in the beauty and splendor of where you are traveling can cost you time to enjoy where you want to go.
 An itinerary can simply keep you on track and maximize your time.